-Getting the coveted top positions in the search engine ranking pages (SERPs) is always a tricky business.
+Getting the coveted top positions in search engine ranking pages (SERPs) is always tricky.
 However, your website's search engine optimization (SEO) ranking is critical if you're a CMO.
-Search Engine Optimization (SEO) is the responsibility of both the developer who builds your website as well as your content architecture and content editors.
+Search Engine Optimization (SEO) is the responsibility of both the developer who builds your website and your content architecture and editors.

 Headless CMS and SEO

 Ranking on search engines has always been a competitive business, and the methods to achieve the top spots are in constant flux.
 However, despite the algorithm changes, content has remained king, and creating and optimizing high-quality content has become the focus of SEO.

 To assist marketers and content creators deliver highly optimized content, traditional CMS — also called coupled CMS— enabled marketers to optimize content by installing plugins that gave them visibility over their optimization efforts.